tedbyron/cellular-automaton/README.md

 -   A 60kb WASM binary
 -   No dependencies
--   JavaScript bindings to the WASM library
+-   JavaScript bindings to the WASM binary
 -   TypeScript definitions

 The package is built to target [`webpack`](https://webpack.js.org/) (`--target bundler`) but can be rebuilt from the Rust library for a different target: